 A Roadmap for Your PRP Journey

-The PRP Survival Guide exists because PRP patients and caregivers share their PRP-related insights and observations.
-PRP is a 24-hours-a-day, seven days a week journey.
+The PRP Survival Guide exists because PRP patients and caregivers share what they have learned.
+PRP is a 24-hours-a-day, seven-days-a-week journey.
 It is because PRP patients and caregivers share that we are able to learn from one another.

 We begin with the basics.
 Whether you are a newly diagnosed patient, “seasoned traveler” or supportive caregiver (spouse, partner, parent, member of the family or friend), the “basic questions” are at the core of a basic understanding of pityriasis rubra pilaris.
 A good start.